Enoxacin: Pharmacokinetics

 After oral administration enoxacin is rapidly and well absorbed from the gastrointestinal tract.
 The antibiotic is widely distributed throughout the body and in the different biological tissues.
 Tissue concentrations often exceed serum concentrations.
 The binding of enoxacin to serum proteins is 35 to 40%.

 The serum elimination half-life, in subjects with normal renal function, is approximately 6 hours.
 Approximately 60% of an orally administered dose is excreted in the urine as unchanged drug within 24 hours.

 A small amount of a dose of drug administered is excreted in the bile.
 High concentrations of the fluoroquinolone are reached in the urinary tract and this fact ensures an antibacterial effect continued over time, particularly in this district.

 Medical uses

 Enoxacin can be used to treat a wide variety of infections, particularly gastroenteritis including infectious diarrhea, respiratory tract infections, gonorrhea and urinary tract infections.

 Adverse effects

 Enoxacin, like other fluoroquinolones, is known to trigger seizures or lower the seizure threshold.
-The compound should not be administered to patients with epilepsy or a personal history of previous convulsive attacks as may promote the onset of these disorders.
+The compound should not be administered to patients with epilepsy or a personal history of previous convulsive attacks as it may promote the onset of these disorders.